status-im/nimbus-eth1/nimbus_verified_proxy/README.md

 * `--trusted-block-root`: The consensus light client starts syncing from a trusted block.
 This trusted block should be somewhat recent ([~1-2 weeks](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/weak-subjectivity.md)) and needs to be configured each time when starting the Nimbus Verified Proxy.

-* `--backend-url` - As the proxy does not use any storage, it needs access to an Ethereum JSON RPC endpoint to provide the requested data.
+* `--execution-api-url` - As the proxy does not use any storage, it needs access to an Ethereum JSON RPC endpoint to provide the requested data.
 This can be a regular full node, or an external web3 data provider like
 [Alchemy](https://www.alchemy.com/).

     A first requirement for the web3 data provider is that it must support the standard Ethereum JSON RPC Execution API, including the [eth_getProof](https://eips.ethereum.org/EIPS/eip-1186) call.